Braves vs. Tigers Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Charlie Morton (5-6) will take to the mound for the Braves and make his 13th start of the season.
+- The Braves will send Spencer Strider (6-2) to the mound for his 14th start this season.

-- Morton has 11 starts of five or more innings this season in 12 chances.
-He averages 5.8 innings per outing.
+- Strider has made 12 starts of five or more innings in 13 chances this season, and averages 5.6 frames when he pitches.

-- He has finished one appearance without allowing an earned run in 12 chances this season.
+- He has three appearances with no earned runs allowed in 13 chances this season.

 |Opponent